About Opus XVI

 Over the years, Opus XVI has given concerts in a number of local churches and church halls in West Dulwich, Streatham, Norbury and Herne Hill.
 We have no permanent base, but choose the venue according to the requirements of the programme, whether there is space for instrumentalists, quality of the organ, availability on the preferred dates, etc. More recently we have had weekends away, singing at Fontenai sur Orne in Normandy and Edale in the Peak District.

-George Woodcock, the choir’s fifth Musical Director, retired in 2018, having held the post since 1987.
-For the 2018-19 season we invited three guest conductors, Ruth Holton, Matthew O’Keefe and James Dixon, to direct the choir for one term and one concert each, with the intention that a permanent Musical Director would be appointed for the 2019-20 season.
+George Woodcock, the choir’s fifth Musical Director, retired in the summer of 2018, having held the post since 1987.
+For the 2018-19 season we invited three guest conductors, Ruth Holton, Matthew O’Keefe and James Dixon, to direct the choir for one term and one concert each.
+James was subsequently offered and accepted the post of Musical Director.